Structure of renormalization constants for theories with multiple couplings in the MS-like subtraction schemes: Introduction

 The paper is organized as follows.
 In Sect.~\ref{Section_Regularization} we introduce a version of the dimensional technique for which divergences contain both $\varepsilon$-poles and logarithms.
 It will allow obtaining the results valid for the regularizations of both dimensional and cutoff types.
 Next, in Sect.~\ref{Section_Exact_Expressions} for theories with multiple couplings we derive the (exact in all-orders) expressions for the renormalization constants which relate them to RGFs and generate all coefficients at higher $\varepsilon$-poles, logarithms, and mixed terms.
 In particular, we will see that it is possible to write these expressions in such a form that $\varepsilon^{-1}$ and $\ln\Lambda/\mu$ enter the corresponding equations in a very similar way.
 Some explicit formulas for theories with two and three couplings in the lowest loops (following from the general expressions) are presented in Sect.~\ref{Section_Explicit_Result} and Appendix~\ref{Appendix_Explicit_Z}.
-Using these formulas, in Sect.~\ref{Section_Kleinert}, we verify the results of the three-loop calculations for the $\varphi^4$-theory with two couplings presented in \cite{Kleinert:2001ax} and demonstrate that the general equations really reproduce the structure of the higher $\varepsilon$-poles in the explicit three-loop expressions for the renormalization constants of this theory.
+The technique and general equations considered in this paper are illustrated by an explicit calculation in Sect.~\ref{Section_Gamma}.
+Namely, in this section (using the regularization by dimensional reduction with $\Lambda\ne \mu$) we calculate the two-loop renormalization constant for the matter superfields in ${\cal N}=1$ SQCD+SQED in the $\overline{\mbox{DR}}$ scheme and demonstrate that the resulting expressions are in agreement with the general expressions obtained in the previous sections.
+With the help of these general expressions, in Sect.~\ref{Section_Kleinert}, we also verify the results of the three-loop calculations for the $\varphi^4$-theory with two couplings presented in \cite{Kleinert:2001ax} and demonstrate that the general equations really reproduce the structure of the higher $\varepsilon$-poles in the explicit three-loop expressions for the renormalization constants of this theory.
 A brief summary and discussion is given in Conclusion.
 Some auxiliary calculations and lengthy expressions are presented in Appendices.